Dance Medicine Continuing Education | NYU Langone Health

 Harkness Center Saturday Series

 Harkness Center Saturday Series workshops are led by Harkness clinical staff and feature various topics on dancer wellness and injury prevention.
-Unless otherwise noted, these workshops take place at the Harkness Center for Dance Injuries—Physical Therapy Clinic, 614 S Avenue, 2G, New York, NY 10016.
+These workshops take place in-person at the Harkness Center for Dance Injuries—Physical Therapy Clinic, 614 S Avenue, 2G, New York, NY 10016 or over Zoom.
+Please see registration information for specific locations.
 All members of the dance community are welcome.